Secondary Indexes For Analytics On DynamoDB

 In this post I explore how to support analytical queries without encountering prohibitive scan costs, by leveraging secondary indexes in DynamoDB.
 I also evaluate the pros and cons of this approach in contrast to extracting data to another system like Athena, Spark or Elastic.

 Rockset recently added support for DynamoDB - which basically means you can run fast SQL on DynamoDB tables without any ETL.
-As I spoke to our users, I came across different ways in which secondary indexing is used for analytical queries.
+As I spoke to our users, I came across different ways in which global secondary indexes (GSI) are used for analytical queries.

 If we want to support analytical queries without encountering prohibitive scan costs, we can leverage secondary indexes in DynamoDB.
 Secondary indexes also consist of creating partition keys and optional sort keys over fields that we want to query over in much the same way as the primary key.
 Secondary indexes are often used to improve application performance by indexing fields which are queried very often.
 Query operations on secondary indexes can also be used to power specific features through analytic queries that have clearly defined requirements—like computing a leaderboard in a game.
 One clear advantage of this approach of performing analytical queries is that there is no need for any other system.